joaoviictorti/joaoviictorti/README.md

 - Passionate about Windows Internals and security.
 - I enjoy writing offensive tools and exploring low-level development.
 - I like kernel, hypervisor, UEFI, and user space security.
-- Amateur programmer in Rust, C++, Python, and Go.
+- Amateur programmer in Rust, C++, Python and Go.

 ##